rhysd/hgrep/README.md

 ### Change color theme and layout

-Default color theme is `Monokai Extended` respecting `bat` command's default.
+The default color theme is `Monokai Extended` respecting `bat` command's default.
 Other theme can be specified via `--theme` option.
 To know names of themes, try `--list-themes` flag.

 ```sh
 grep -nH ... | hgrep --theme Nord